penumbra-zone/penumbra/docs/protocol/src/addresses_keys/transaction_crypto.md

 ```

 This symmetric key is then used with the nonces specified above to encrypt a memo key or note.
-It should not be used to encrypt two items of the same type.
+It must not be used to encrypt two items of the same type.

 ### [Per-action Payload Key: Swaps](#per-action-swap-key)